natecostello/van_two_point_oh/structures/ceiling_ltrack_mount/ceiling_ltrack_mount_design.md

 # Ceiling L-Track Mounting

 Following are design concepts for mounting the L-Track to the ceiling ribs.
+TODO: One area that needs consideration is the connection to van over the rear doors.
+This area is boron steel so drilling into it is not an option.

 ## Carryingforks Method